Synthetic Blips: Generalizing Synthetic Controls for Dynamic Treatment Effects: Introduction

-{\em Synthetic controls/interventions in the dynamic treatment regime.} In this work, we present the first extension of the synthetic controls literature to the dynamic treatment regime.
-Synthetic controls method \cite{abadie1, abadie2} ---and its generalization to synthetic interventions \cite{SI}---is a commonly used empirical approach to dealing with unobserved confounding from observational panel data.
+In this work, we present the first extension of the synthetic controls literature to handle dynamic treatment effects.
+Synthetic controls \citep{abadie1, abadie2}---and its generalization to synthetic interventions \cite{SI}---are widely used empirical approaches for handling unobserved confounding from observational panel data.
 However, the existing literature assumes that units are treated only once or in a non-adaptive manner.
-This limits the applicability of the technique to policy relevant settings where multiple interventions occur sequentially over a period of time.
-Our work proposes an extension of the synthetic controls and synthetic interventions method, that allows the identification of mean counterfactual outcomes under any treatment sequence, even when the observational data came from an adaptive dynamic treatment policy.
-Similar to the synthetic interventions framework, our work assumes that the panel data stem from a low-rank data generation model and that the latent factors capture the unobserved confounding signals.
-In the static regime, the low rank assumption together with a technical overlap assumption allows one to express each unit's mean outcomes under any sequence of interventions as linear combinations of the observed outcomes of a carefully chosen sub-group of other units.
-We extend this idea to the dynamic treatment regime under a low-rank linear structural nested mean model assumption.
-Our work can also be viewed as extending the g-estimation framework for structural nested mean models \cite{Robins2004,Vansteelandt2014,lewis2020double} to handle unobserved confounding under a low-rank structure.
-Thus our work helps connect the literature on synthetic controls with that of structural nested mean models.
+This limits the applicability of the technique to policy-relevant settings where multiple interventions occur sequentially over time.
+We propose an extension of the synthetic controls and synthetic interventions framework that enables identification of mean counterfactual outcomes under arbitrary treatment sequences, even when the observational data arise from an adaptive dynamic treatment policy.
+As in the synthetic interventions framework, we assume that the panel data stem from a low-rank data generation model, with latent factors capturing unobserved confounding signals.
+In static settings, the low-rank assumption, together with a technical overlap condition, allows each unit's mean outcomes under any sequence of interventions to be expressed as linear combinations of observed outcomes from a carefully chosen sub-group of other units.
+We generalize this idea to dynamic contexts under a low-rank linear structural nested mean model assumption.
+Our work can also be viewed as extending the g-estimation framework for structural nested mean models \citep{Robins2004,Vansteelandt2014,lewis2020double} to accommodate unobserved confounding under a low-rank structure.
+In doing so, our work helps connect the econometric literature on synthetic controls with the biostatistics literature on structural nested mean models.